ccdc-opensource/on-site-webcsd/README.md

    - The public URI has the format `https://full.docker.hostname:PORT` where `full.docker.hostname` is your Docker host and `PORT` is a port number of your choice.
-     :information: if using the default 443 port this should *not* be included in the URI as it may be automatically stripped from the address by the browser.
+     If using the default 443 port this should *not* be included in the URI as it may be automatically stripped from the address by the browser.

      <img src="onsite-webcsd-media/installer_screenshot_4.png"